A Look Inside Jazz Age SHADOWLAND

 Case made his case for the benefits of interior design “for those who want to bring art and good taste to their homes, as well as comfort and luxury” without ever using the word, occasionally making some pretty strong (and a bit funny, today) claims:

 - Chaotic homes cause indigestion, bad temper, fevers and death.

 - It is a fact that energetic, forceful and combative dispositioned people are antagonized by such colors as reds, pinks, and blue.

 - There are recorded cases of sickness where patients were unable to respond to either treatment or their own natural vitality until removed from rooms that had strong colors to one of soft neutral tones, where immediately they became restful, temperature decreased and convalescence was rapid.

 Fine Arts – Paintings, Water Colors, & Illustrations

 Artist and illustrator Wynn Holcomb contributed many caricature features to SHADOWLAND.
 Other artists whose works were featured more than once in the magazine include Guy Rowe / Giro, Albert Vargas, “Ashcan School” artist Glenn O. Coleman, and Wesley Morse, among others.
-Although it wasn’t limited to the New York arts scene, because publisher Eugene V. Brewster lived on Long Island and was a painter himself, SHADOWLAND frequently showcased the works of New York-based artists..
+Featured artists weren’t limited to the New York arts scene, but because publisher Eugene V. Brewster lived on Long Island and was a painter himself, SHADOWLAND frequently showcased the works of New York-based artists..